jundalisay/spblist/content/en/research/sarkar/travels/part-18.md

 "Saw what?"

 "The smoke coming out of His hands during the mudra.
 It completely filled the hall."

-52 Kaoshikii is a yogic dance which helps cure over thirty diseases, while generally exercising and energizing the body, it is especially beneficial to women, but also valuable for men.
+Kaoshikii is a yogic dance which helps cure over thirty diseases, while generally exercising and energizing the body, it is especially beneficial to women, but also valuable for men.

 Tandava, a powerful jumping dance, stimulates the male hormones—it should not be done by women.
 It was invented by Shiva 7000 years ago.
 Statues and paintings of Shiva often depict him in this dancing pose.
 Tandava is the only yogic exercise which stimulates all the body's glands.
 It even invigorates the brain.
 Shiva encouraged his warriors to perform tandava because it also helped in rousing their courage.
 A skull or a snake is held in the left hand while dancing to symbolize death.
 In the right hand a dagger or burning torch is held to symbolize life.
 The dance is a struggle between life and death, between dynamicity and staticity.
 Of course, life is the victor.
 Baba once said, " You should learn it in a disciplined way.
 Tandava represents life and vitality.
 Tantra is a cult of life, it is not a cult of death.
-Y ou should be strong—physically, mentally and spiritually.
+You should be strong—physically, mentally and spiritually.
 Lord Shiva says that all your expressions, all your manifestations must be based on present tense.
 So Tandava is the starting phase of Tantra.”

-191

-Travels with the Mystic Master

-Sacrifice paid back 100 times
+### Sacrifice paid back 100 times

 Today is our last day in Switzerland.
 Baba consented to hold a special meeting with the brothers and sisters who had worked as security volunteers throughout the week.

 All stood at attention, forming a perfect line, facing Baba.
 I stood in the front together with the Didi in charge of the sister volunteers.
 One brother came